lifeomic/attempt/README.md

   // If the max number of attempts was exceeded then `err`
   // will be the last error that was thrown.
   //
-  // If error is due to timeout then `err.code` will be a string
+  // If error is due to timeout then `err.code` will be the
-  // with value of `ATTEMPT_TIMEOUT`.
+  // string `ATTEMPT_TIMEOUT`.
 }
 ```